 Recent statistics show that Google Chrome commands about 68% of the browser market so it is very likely that you use Chrome as your default web browser.
 Not only is it fast and easy to use but it also allows you to add additional features to it through installing what Google calls “extensions”.
-In this blog post, we’re going to share our top 5 Google Chrome Extensions that will help improve your workflow and be more productive.
+In this blog post, we’re going to share the 5 Best Chrome Extensions for Productivity that will help improve your workflow and be more productive.

 In case you’re not familiar with the term, Google Chrome extensions are programs that can be installed into Chrome to change the browser’s functionality.
 This includes adding new features to Chrome or modifying the existing behavior of the program itself to make it more convenient.
 You can find a huge library of these extensions at the Chrome Web Store.

 Almost all the Chrome Extensions are free although some are companions to paid applications.
 You can spend hours looking through the Chrome Extensions for ones that look good or will help you but here are 5 that I think are essential to get you started.